The Cocker Spaniel Standard

 The crown is high, the skull isn’t as round as it should be the stop is deep, the foreface is longer and the muzzle is broad

 Which one is the right one?
-That is the big dilemma!
+That is a big dilemma!

-The “plush lovers” say the skull of the sporting heads aren’t round enough and the foreface is too long.
+The “plush lovers” say the skull of the sporting heads isn’t round enough and the foreface is too long.

 And the “sporting lovers” say the plush heads’ foreface is too short and sometimes the eyes are too round.
 And they never will be able to work on the fields because they couldn’t carry a bird.